 Olhao Portugal Travel Guide

-Olhão's fishing town identity influences its culinary landscape.
+Olhão's fishing town identity shapes its culinary landscape.
 The daily catch from the Atlantic and Ria Formosa forms the foundation of its gastronomy.
-Moorish presence subtly colors some spices and cooking methods.
+Moorish presence subtly colors some spices and ways of cooking.
 Olhão’s food is honest, fresh, and unpretentious.

 Fresh seafood (fish, octopus, clams, prawns), olive oil, garlic, coriander, and parsley are core to the food.
 Fresh tomatoes, peppers, and onions are a backbone for many dishes, with citrus adding balance to desserts.